divio/divio-cloud-docs/how-to/uwsgi-configuration.rst

 .. gateway-configuration:

-How to manage uWSGI configuration
+How to manage uWSGI configuration |uwsgi|
 ==========================================

 In our Django projects, the uWSGI gateway to the load balancers is part of the customer application: